Mawson's Huts: Travel to Mawson's Huts

 Chimu Adventures operate a voyage to Mawson's Huts every year from Hobart, Tasmania.
 The voyages generally stop at Macquarie Island en route and return via the New Zealand Subantarctic islands.

+Aurora Expeditions is launching its third ship, the Douglas Mawson, which will begin operating from December 2025.
+As part of its Ross Sea & East Antarctica voyages, the ship will include visits to Mawson’s Huts.